developer documentation

 "client_secret": CLIENT_SECRET

-# Step 3: Get user info
+# step 3: get user info

 def get_user_info(access_token):

-response = requests.get("https://skunk.to/oauth/userinfo", headers={
+return requests.get("https://skunk.to/oauth/userinfo", headers={

 "Authorization": f"Bearer {access_token}"